-The Silver Cord Advisor will maintain a log of student completion of approved service activities for all students.
-It is the sole responsibility of the student to contact the Advisor with paperwork for verification of hours.
-All paperwork should be submitted on forms provided.
-All hours should be turned in with-in 6 months of service activity or will not be considered.
+The Silver Cord Advisor will monitor submitted hours and supervisor verifications.
+It is the sole responsibility of the student to maintain and review their individual total hours via the link in blue.
+All hours should be turned in within 6 months of service or will not be considered.

 The following criteria must be met:

 - Most service hours must be attained during non-school time.